nordicenergy/powerchain-monorepo/python-packages/order_utils/README.md

 ### Test

-Tests depend on a running ganache instance with the 0x contracts deployed in it.
+Tests depend on a running ganache instance with the powerchain contracts deployed in it.
 For convenience, a docker container is provided that has ganache-cli and a snapshot containing the necessary contracts.
 A shortcut is provided to run that docker container: `./setup.py ganache`.
 With that running, the tests can be run with `./setup.py test`.

 ### Clean